EFFECTIVE: 1st January 2023

 What Personal Information Do We Collect and How It Is Collected

 Personal data, or personal information, means any information about an individual from which that person may be identified.
-For example, it may include your name, telephone number, email address, or payment information, and in some jurisdictions your IP address.
+For example, it may include your name, telephone number, or email address, and in some jurisdictions your IP address.
 It does not include data from which the identity of an individual has been definitively removed along with any identifiers connected to such individual (also known as anonymous or anonymized data).

 We will inform you when your information is required in order to process a request, respond to your queries or provide you with our Services.
 Note that if you do not provide this information, it may delay or prevent us from processing your request, responding to your query or providing our Services to you.